Can you drive in the UAE with a foreign licence?

 Eye test results from an RTA-approved optical centre

-Two passport-size photographs
+Two passport-sized photographs

 If your foreign licence is not in Arabic or English, you’ll need to provide a certified legal translation in Dubai, which must be stamped and attested to be accepted by the Roads and Transport Authority (RTA) or the relevant traffic department.